-Proofreading is not just editing, it is the process of reviewing the final draft of a piece of writing to ensure consistency and accuracy in grammar, spelling, punctuation, and formatting.
+Proofreading is not just editing; it is the process of reviewing the final draft of a piece of writing to ensure consistency and accuracy in grammar, spelling, punctuation, and formatting.

 consistency and accuracy in grammar

 How do we define proofreading?
-Proofreading is a process to detect the errors and then rectify them in a final draft.
+Proofreading is a process to detect errors and then rectify them in a final draft.

-Proofreader’s work should be free of writing errors.
-The main work which proofreaders do is to find mistakes that go unnoticed by the spellchecker or the system and rectify those mistakes.
+Proofreading basically concentrates on removing such errors as punctuation, spelling mistakes, and sentence structure, etc. Proofreader’s work should be free of writing errors.
+Proofreaders’ main work is to find mistakes that go unnoticed by the spellchecker or the system and rectify those mistakes.

 Proofread copy should have these following features:

-- Its Content should be well structured
+- Content should be well structured.

-- Its writing should be perfect
+- Its writing should be perfect.

 - Should be ready to be published

-You have to watch for the common grammatical mistakes for example:-
+You have to watch for the common grammatical mistakes, for example:-

 It’s not “too” (too) late to order A Cookie!